 Have you checked the amenities that are available in the neighbourhood?
 Are there any certain features you'd like to have in an area?
 Is one of these homes situated in this type of neighborhood?
 Which of the 2 houses is the fastest commute to work?
 By looking at the community you'll get a better and bigger viewpoint about your decision.

 Take a look at the appreciation of different homes in both areas from years past.
-What type of appreciation can you expect to see in your potential home in the next few years?
+What level of financial appreciation can you expect to see in your potential home in the next few years?
 This is an important point to consider.

 There are a lot of different viewpoints on homes and the comparison points listed above are a lot less personal than the choice between homes.
 These comparisons force the couple to step back and take a look at the bigger picture of Calgary home ownership.